 If found to be originating illegal robocalls, the Enforcement Bureau will require those voice service providers to implement STIR/SHAKEN within 90 days.
 Those providers also will be required to indicate in the Robocall Mitigation Database within 10 days that they are subject to the new deadline and update the RMD once they have implemented STIR/SHAKEN.

-If you have questions about these new deadlines or anything related to STIR/SHAKEN, you can contact Bridget Alexander White at 301-459-7590.
+If you have questions about these new deadlines or anything related to STIR/SHAKEN, you can contact Bridget Alexander White by clicking the button below.